MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_capabilities.md

 </ul>For more information about this power management capability, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh439831">NDIS Wake Reason Status Indications</a>.

+#### NDIS_PM_SELECTIVE_SUSPEND_SUPPORTED

+If this flag is set, the miniport driver supports NDIS selective suspend for network adapters.

+For more information about this power management capability, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh451659">NDIS Selective Suspend</a>.

 ### -field SupportedWoLPacketPatterns

 A ULONG value that contains a bitwise OR of flags that specify the wake-on-LAN (WOL) patterns that